Alternative search engines are a great way to boost your marketing efforts. Here are some of our top picks worth exploring.

 3. Yandex

 If a part of your target audience is located in Russia, you want to pay special attention to Yandex.
-In this country, Yandex is the leading search engine, taking 63.8% of total user visits, with Google claiming the #2 spot.
+In this country, Yandex is the leading search engine, taking around two-thirds of total user visits, with Google claiming the #2 spot.

 When using Yandex for advertising, it’s a good idea to familiarize yourself with Russian web privacy laws.
 (General Data Protection Regulation, or GDPR, isn’t active in Russia.)

-While the global market share of Yandex is just 1.63%, it’s one of the top four search engines in the world and can be an excellent investment for businesses that operate in Russia.
+Data shows the global market share of Yandex has gone from 1.63% to 2.62% in just two years.
+It’s one of the top four search engines in the world and can be an excellent investment for businesses that operate in Russia.

 4. Baidu